by Peter Dunne

 Great turtle back he drenches me with

-Spluttering guffaws, throws me an incongru
+Spluttering guffaws, throws me an incongruous

 View.
 Out of dark lowering, eons of days and nights